1 tspSalt (taste the masa and see if more salt is needed)

 Rinse corn husks or hojas and place in a pot of water on the stove and bring to a boil, once boiling turn off heat.
 Let corn husks soak for 20-30 minutes, or until they are soft and pliable.
 Remove from water and allow husks to dry off.

 In a stand mixer with a paddle attachment, add corn flour, salt, baking powder, and avocado oil.
 Begin mixing on low speed to incorporate.

 Gradually add in warm chicken broth as the mixer is still going on low speed.
 Once all the broth is added increase speed to medium.
 Keep mixing and scraping down the sides of the bowl every few minutes until a soft smooth dough forms.
 Taste a little bit of masa for seasoning.
 If more salt is needed, add salt and mix the dough again.

 If making tamales right away then set aside, otherwise cover with plastic wrap or a towel and place in the fridge until ready to use.

 Take one dried corn husk and place on a work surface.
 If the husk is too small then overlap 2 together.

 Spread an even layer of masa in the middle of the husk and reaching to the sides.
 Leave a small edge on the husk.
-Add shredded beef filling to the middle, I did about 2 spoonfuls.
+Add shredded chicken filling to the middle, I did about 2 spoonfuls.